Resources for personnel in the U of MN Department of Earth Sciences

 - Required for all research personnel funded by extramural grants (e.g. NSF).
 Click here for instructions.

-- General Guide for Researchers, Faculty, and Staff
+- Sunrise Guide for Researchers, Faculty, and Staff

 - Earth & Environmental Sciences Bylaws - 2018